-Kiwibank Facebook campaign: 185k NZers take part, donation doesn't increase
+Kiwibank Facebook campaign: 185k NZers take part, donation doubles

 More than 185,000 New Zealanders have updated their Facebook profiles with Kiwibank's 'I am hope' message in a hugely popular social media campaign.

-But the bank isn't budging on the amount it's donating to Mike King's charity.
+And the bank has now responded by doubling the amount it's donating to Mike King's charity.

 At launch, the bank pledged to donate a dollar to the Gumboot Up NZ fund for every Kiwi who added the frame to the profiles.